liuup/DrLLM/README.md

 # DrLLM
 This is the offical Github repo of paper 'DrLLM: Prompt-Enhanced Distributed Denial-of-Service Resistance Method with Large Language Models'.
-Author: Zhenyu Yin, Shang Liu, Guangyuan Xu.
+Author: Zhenyu Yin*, Shang Liu, Guangyuan Xu.

 If you have any questions, please create a issue or feel free to email: liushang221@mails.ucas.ac.cn